Learn how US Treasury bonds work, their types, benefits, risks, and how to buy them, with clear guidance and insights from Vanguard investors.

 Vanguard Brokerage Services doesn't charge commissions for any Treasury order placed online.

-Benefits of investing in Treasury securities
+Benefits of investing in Treasury bonds and securities

 Safety, security, and predictable returns

-Treasury securities are considered one of the safest investments available.
+Treasury securities are considered some of the safest investments available.
 The government guarantees to repay the principal and interest on these securities, making them a low-risk option for investors.
 Additionally, Treasuries have a fixed interest rate and a set maturity date, providing investors with predictability and stability.
 They also have low inflation risk because interest rates are set by the market and adjusted for inflation.
 This makes Treasury bills, notes, and bonds all reliable choices for those seeking to minimize risk in their investment portfolio.

 Liquidity